machal/cssmine-content/css3-border-image.md

 border-image-source: linear-gradient(lightgreen, darkgreen);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To our suprise, the browser will render the gradient in the corners of the
+To our surprise, the browser will render the gradient in the corners of the
 border only.
 The reason for that is the slice default value:
 `border-image-slice: 100%`.
 It means the image will be used just in the four
 corners.
 Therefore, we will set it so it corresponds with the width of our